 - Training small business owners

 Using these approaches, we empower people to start their own businesses, learn savings habits and improve their farming.
 This in turn helps them provide for their families.

-Learn more about how World Vision ensures it’s making the greatest possible impact by measuring these four global targets at regular intervals.
+Learn more about how World Vision ensures it’s making the greatest possible impact.

 What can I do to break the cycle of poverty?